ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/getting-data/index.md

 	.execute();
 ```

-The following entries are the result of the above filters:
+The result will be any documents from that collection that match these filter parameters.

 ```javascript
 [